-Because I said mean things about our previous owner’s kitchen design, I inadvertently gave you the idea that I am against reclaimed, or do-it-yourself cabinets and islands…
+Because I said mean things about our current kitchen design, I inadvertently gave you the idea that I am against reclaimed, or do-it-yourself cabinets and islands…

 But I’m not… I’m only against OTHER people’s hack jobs that they think are beautiful.